-The Board is responsible for agreeing the overall strategy for the Group including approval of the corporate strategy, with the responsibility for implementing it being delegated to the Executive team.
+The Board is responsible for agreeing the overall strategy for the Group including approval of the Strategic Plan, with the responsibility for implementing it being delegated to the Executive team.
 The Board is responsible for monitoring operational and financial performance in pursuit of the strategy.

-The Board oversees and approves the Society's recovery options and resolution pack.
+The Board oversees and approves the Society's recovery options, recovery plan and playbook, and resolution pack on an annual basis.

 The Board is responsible for risk management, for governance, and for ensuring adequate internal controls.
 The Board delegates oversight of risk management to the Group Risk Committee, and oversight of internal controls to the Audit Committee.
-The Board retains the responsibility for approval of the Society's ILAAP and ICAAP.
+The Board retains the responsibility for approval of the Society's Internal Liquidity Adequacy Assessment Process and Internal Capital Adequacy Assessment Process.

 The Board is responsible for approving the budgets and forecasts, the adequacy of capital and liquidity plans, the adequacy of the systems of internal control and major capital expenditure.
 In addition, the Board is responsible for final approval of the interim results and Annual Report and Accounts on a going concern basis.
-Further details are given on pages 20 to 21 of the Annual Report and Accounts.
+Further details are given on pages 22 to 23 of the Annual Report and Accounts.